shawn-frank/shawn-frank/README.md

 * Used AutoLayout to scale the app for iPhones & iPads
 * Configured the app to support English & Arabic
 * Integrated [Nuance's Dragon Speech to Text SDK](https://www.nuance.com/dragon.html)
-* Worked on the UX R&D with Gary for 8 months to make the app as simple to use as possible
+* Worked on the UX R&D with Gary (Art Director at Ogilvy) for 8 months to make the app as simple to use as possible
 * Pitched the app with Gary at the Dubai Lynx Festival

 The app is no longer on the store, so you can learn more about it from the video below.